Periodic points of post-critically algebraic endomorphisms: Periodic cycles outside the post-critical set

-Conversely, if $w$ is a fixed point of $F$ then either $w=\textbf{0}$ (and eigenvalues of $D_\textbf{0}F$ are all equal to $0$) or $w$ induce a fixed point $\p(w)$ of $f$.
-Since we consider only PCA endomorphisms of degree $d \ge 2$, Question \ref{conj 1} is equivalent to the following question. \begingroup {\value{conj}} \theconj{\Alph{conj}} \begin{conj} Let $f$ be a non-degenerate homogeneous polynomial post-critically algebraic endomorphism of $\C^n$ of degree $d\geq 2$.
-Let $\lambda$ be an eigenvalue of $f$ at a fixed point.
-Can we conclude that either $\lambda=0$ or $|\lambda|>1$? \end{conj} \endgroup \end{remark} The advantage of this observation is that we can make use of some nice properties of the affine space $\C^n$.
-We will point out more advantages during the course of the paper.
+Conversely, if $w$ is a fixed point of $F$ then either $w=0 \in \C^{n+1}$ (and the eigenvalues of $D_0F$ are all equal to $0$) or $w$ induces a fixed point $\p(w)$ of $f$.
+Since we consider only post-critically algebraic endomorphisms of degree $d \ge 2$, Question \ref{conj 1} is equivalent to the following question. \end{remark} \begingroup {\value{conj}} \theconj{\Alph{conj}} \begin{conj} Let $f$ be a non-degenerate homogeneous polynomial post-critically algebraic endomorphism of $\C^n$ and $\lambda$ be an eigenvalue of $f$ along a periodic cycle.
+Then either $\lambda=0$ or $|\lambda|>1$. \end{conj} \endgroup The advantage of this observation is that we can make use of some nice properties of the affine space $\C^n$.
+More precisely, we will use the fact that the tangent bundle of $\C^n$ is trivial